Sayan3990/Big-Data-PPT/Sayan-speech.md

 # Innovation of automobile marketing mode based on Big Data Marketing
-Good Morning all, <br/>
-Myself Sayan <br/>
-So, as of now, we have discussed the difference and challenges associated with traditional marketing. <br/>
-Then <br/>
-How can we innovate marketing strategies based on Big Data Technology? <br/>

-> Next Slide

 Here comes the concept of precision marketing. <br/>
 The concept of precision marketing was proposed by Philip Kotler, an American marketing author, in 2005. <br/>